CFMTech/Deep-RL-for-Portfolio-Optimization/README.md

 ﻿# Deep RL for Portfolio Optimization

-In this repository we explore deep reinforcement learning methods to solve portfolio optimization problems, more precisely, we consider three tractable cost models of which the optimal/approximately optimal solutions are well known in the literature and adapt Deep Deterministic Policy Gradient (DDPG) algorithm to each one of these problems to retrieve the corresponding solutions.
+This repository accompanies our [arXiv preprint](https://arxiv.org/abs/2003.06497) "Deep Deterministic Portfolio Optimization" where we explore deep reinforcement learning methods to solve portfolio optimization problems.
+More precisely, we consider three tractable cost models for which the optimal or approximately optimal solutions are well known in the literature.
+We adapt the Deep Deterministic Policy Gradient (DDPG) algorithm to each of these problems to retrieve the corresponding solutions.

 ## Getting started